steelcake/cherry/README.md

 # Cherry
 [![PyPI version](https://badge.fury.io/py/cherry-etl.svg)](https://badge.fury.io/py/cherry-etl)

 Python framework for building blockchain data pipelines.

-Cherry is in early stages of development so API is changing and we are figuring things out.
+Cherry is in the early stages of development, so the API is changing, and we are still figuring things out.

 We would love to get your feedback [on our telegram channel](https://t.me/cherryframework).